Please introduce yourself.

 Have clients experienced quick ROI with the data / business solutions?

 Of course, I’d like to say all of them!
-We offer solutions that are developed with business-driven decisions and are made to deliver an ROI.
-Part of burningred’s mantra is transparency & honesty in what we do, so we’ll never try to sell you something we wouldn’t buy ourselves.
+We offer solutions that are developed with business-driven decisions o by nature are made to deliver an ROI.
+Part of burningred’s mantra is transparency & honesty in what we do, so we’ll never try to sell you something we believe you don’t need.

 What challenges do you think lie ahead for businesses in 2017?

-- Increasing Cyber Security threats – Cyber attacks are increasing in number and sophistication, and in 2017 attacks will unfortunately become more common.
+- Increasing Cyber Security threats – Cyber attacks are increasing in number and sophistication, and in 2017 attacks will unfortunately become more common and more high profile.
 A few things everyone should be aware of:

 - Devices outside of the usual ‘spectrum’, e.g. smartphones, smart / Bluetooth connected devices, smart fitness devices, etc; these could all be harnessed as ‘botnets’ to attack IT infrastructure.